matze/mtheme/README.md

 * `\plain{title=[]}{body}` sets a slice in plain dark colors.

+### pgfplot styles

+The beamer theme also contains pre-defined pgfplot styles.
+Use the `mlineplot` key to plot line data and `mbarplot` or `horizontal mbarplot` to plot bar charts.

 ### License

 The theme itself is licensed under a [Creative Commons Attribution-ShareAlike